 - 1. In the Microsoft Visual Studio project of the library, for each source code file that contains a data access class customization, do the following: - a.
-In Visual Studio (or any text editor), open the file, select All, and copy the source code to the clipboard.
+In Visual Studio (or any text editor), open the file, select All, and copy the source code to the clipboard. - b.

-- b.
 Create a new Code item in the customization project. - c.
-Delete the code template from the created item. - d.
-Paste the clipboard content into the item and save the Code item to the customization project. - 2.
-Upgrade the customization project. - 3.
+Delete the code template from the created item.

+- 2. Upgrade the customization project. - 3.
 Test the upgraded customization project to ensure that the project is valid and applies to the system after publication. - 4.
-If you need to move the source code back to the library, use the clipboard and the copypaste approach as well.
+If you need to move the source code back to the library, use the clipboard and the copy-paste approach as well.